xwhatkevin/facts/README.md

 * For a programmer, facts could be syntax explanations of tar commands, or high level concepts like what a rails fixture is.
 * For a writer, these facts could be facts about fictional characters.
 * For a human, it could be the preferences of a significant other.
-The new words preferences by a growing daughter.
+Or the movie preferences that your growing daughter has.

 I (@hakusaro) am attempting to collect data to better understand how people understand the world around them.
 I think that there are a lot of systems for collecting this information, but not a lot do it well.